funkonaut/openSCAD_lessons/README.md

 **Its helpful to have the following materials and tools, you will need to access to a 3D printer**
 - braille or bluetooth callipers
 - braille/large print ruler
-- speaking tape measure in mm
-- 3D printer and raspberry pi for wireless printing
+- 3D printer and raspberry pi installed with Octoprint for wireless printing
-- APH graph board
+- APH graph board or geoboard
 - Playdoh
 - On the fly tactile graphics tools
   - APH tactile drawing board or draftsmen